ddbdzung/forked-nestjs-from-scratch/README.md

 ## Disclaimer
 <p>
-This is likely a customized version of Nestjs project.
-It is not intended to be a generic project and will not be used for make money.
-It is only for learning purpose.
+This is likely a customized version of a NestJS project.
+It is not intended for commercial use or profit; it is solely for learning purposes.
 </p>

 ## Reference